afragen/git-updater/README.md

 The `GitLab Branch` header is supported for both plugins and themes.

-You must set a GitLab private token.
-Go to your GitLab profile page under Edit Account.
+You must set a GitLab private token or a GitLab personal access token.

+* Go to your GitLab Settings page under the Account tab.
 From here you can retrieve or reset your GitLab private token.
+* Go to your GitLab Profile Settings page under the Access Tokens tab.
+From here you can create a personal access token.

 ## Private Repositories